cuixiaoyiyi/AgentSafety/README.md

 # CapAgent

-A prototype checker for **capability-safe tool use** in tool-using agentic programs, implementing the toolchain of `capagent_implementation_plan.md` and the formal semantics of the paper *Capability-Safe Tool Use in Agentic Programs* (the small language `lambda_cap`, its Boolean-semiring linear abstract semantics, and Action-Capability Graphs).
+A prototype checker for **capability-safe tool use** in tool-using agentic programs, implementing the toolchain of capagent and the formal semantics of the paper *Capability-Safe Tool Use in Agentic Programs* (the language `lambda_cap`, its Boolean-semiring linear abstract semantics, and Action-Capability Graphs).

-> Target property (narrow by design): *a tool-using agent should not perform a
+> Target property : *a tool-using agent should not perform a
 > high-impact tool effect unless the current abstract state contains a matching
 > capability for the effect kind, resource scope, and provenance requirement.*